Frequently Asked Questions About Math Placement:

 Can I retake the test if I don't like my placement?

-Students take the test only once.
+Students generally take the test only once.
 So please take it seriously.
 It will determine if you are required to take extra math courses.

 BEFORE YOU BEGIN CLASSES HERE: If you want to appeal and retest, you can do this once -- provided you show us transcripts of past math success that indicate you should be placed higher.
-Once you've started courses here, you can not retest; you can only test out (see next point).

 We don't allow third attempts on the placement exam, and we do not override the results of the placement exam.